Analytical criteria for designing multiresonance filters in scattering systems, with application to microwave metasurfaces: QNMT parameters for structures

 Here, we provide all the QNMs computed via finite-element simulations.
-The computed QNM-to-CPM ratios are indicated by $\sigma^c$, while the ones fine-tuned by Eq.~(11) of the main text are denoted by $\sigma$.
-The modes used to calculate the background $C$ matrix are marked in bold.
-For simplicity, $\Omega$ and $\Gamma$ in the tables denote the dimensionless frequency values as defined in the corresponding figures.
+The computed QNM-to-CPM ratios are indicated by $\sigma$.
+The modes used to calculate the background $C$ matrix are marked in bold. $\Omega$ and $\Gamma$ in the tables are in units of $\omega_\mathrm{c}=2\pi\times10$~GHz.